- 11 Days

 While in the Maasai Mara National Reserve, you can opt to take a once-in-a-lifetime hot air balloon safari.
 Enjoy a dawn ascent to experience incredible birds-eye views over the wildlife and vast landscape.
 (Note: This excursion must be purchased in advance to guarantee availability and is non-refundable inside 90 days to departure.)

-Tonight, enjoy a special farewell meal celebrating this wonderful adventure in Africa.
+On your last evening in the Mara, enjoy a special farewell bush dinner celebrating this wonderful adventure in Kenya.

 Overnight: Mara Engai Lodge (B,L,D daily)